5DX: Principle of operation

-Classical laminography is based on a relative motion of the x-ray source, the detector and the object.
+Classical laminography is based on a relative motion of the x-ray source, the detector, and the object.
 The x-ray source and the detector are moved synchronously in circles 180 degrees out of phase with each other as shown in the figure.

 Due to that correlated motion, the location of the projected images of points within the object moves also.
 Only points from a particular slice, the so-called focal plane, will be always projected at the same location onto the detector and therefore imaged sharply.
 Object structures above and below the focal plane will move as the rotation occurs.
 Because of that, they are not imaged sharply and they will blur to a grey background image.
 This requires precise height data, created by laser mapping the surface of the board.
 The focal plane is approximately .003 inches (.076 mm) deep.

 Rotational laminography requires a complex system to produce the rotating x-ray source, rotate the image detector and maintain synchronization between source and detector.

 In addition, the laminography systems require a system to map the surface of the object to be imaged.
 Product to be imaged is rarely perfectly flat.
 The 5DX system used a laser mapping system to measure bow and twist so that the effects could be compensated for in the imaging process.

 In the 5DX system the rotating x-ray source is produced by scanning a high energy electron beam around an x-ray producing target integral to the x-ray tube.
 The rotating detector is implemented by rotating an x-ray sensitive screen mechanically and projecting the image into a high sensitivity digital camera.

 Aside from the electro-mechanical complexity, the main disadvantages of classical laminography are the background intensity that reduces the contrast resolution and the fact that in each measurement only one slice is imaged sharply.
 All other slices have to be inspected consecutively by displacing the object vertically.

 Classical laminography has been replaced by computed tomography (CT) or computed laminography in more modern automated x-ray systems.

-History of the 5DX
+History

-Agilent Technologies (now Keysight Technologies) the OEM of the 5DX and follow on product, the X6000, exited the automated inspection market in March 2009.
+Agilent Technologies (now Keysight Technologies), the OEM of the 5DX and follow on product, the X6000, exited the automated inspection market in March 2009.
 Both the 5DX and the X6000 were discontinued at that time.

 Even though the systems have been out of production for several years, a significant number remain in use.